 Yeast infection (candida or thrush)

-When there is a breakdown of the skin, as with contact dermatitis, yeast, which lives all over our bodies, can cause infection.
+When there is a skin breakdown, as with contact dermatitis, yeast, which lives all over our bodies, can cause infection.
 Another name for yeast is candida.
 Yeast loves warm moist regions of the body, such as the diaper area.
 When yeast has led to an infection on the skin, we call this thrush.
-Recent antibiotic use can also increase the risk of yeast infection.
+Recent antibiotic use can also increase the risk of yeast.

-Yeast infection rash looks like red dots that are scattered away from the periphery of the rash.
+Yeast infection rash looks like red dots that are scattered away from the periphery of the inflammation.
 We call these ‘satellite lesions’ as these yeast spots are outside the central area of irritation.
-This rash usually involves skin creases where the skin may be moist and warm, allowing thrush to grow more quickly.
+This rash usually involves skin creases where the skin may be moist and warm, allowing thrush to multiply.
 You may notice that this rash is not responding to treatment for contact dermatitis, as listed above.
 Though keeping the diaper area dry and using zinc can minimize yeast growth, we often need to use a medication to kill off the yeast.

-If you are unsure if your baby has a yeast infection, please see your doctor to confirm the diagnosis.
+If you are unsure if your baby has a yeast infection, please see your baby’s doctor to confirm the diagnosis.
 We sometimes prescribe an antifungal cream to treat yeast in the diaper region.

 Follow the same instructions as for contact dermatitis, with the addition of an antifungal topical preparation, such as clotrimazole.
 Sometimes an added topical steroid cream can decrease the discomfort associated with the rash.
 Many of us will prescribe a topical cream with equal parts hydrocortisone with antifungal medicine to apply two to three times a day.
 I then suggest using high percentage zinc for diaper changes in between.